Hopewell Culture National Historical Park: Location

 Hopewell Culture National Historical Park consists of six geographically separated units open to the public.

 Mound City Group

+Mound City enclosure, Hopewell Culture National Historical Park.
+The 13-acre square enclosure contains 23 burial mounds of the Hopewell culture (100 BCE – 500 CE).

 Mound City Group is the site of the visitor center and the only fully restored Hopewell site.
 It is located at 16062 State Route 104 in Chillicothe.
 The group is surrounded by a 1.2 m roughly square earthen wall.
 It includes 25 mounds, most of which are conical or spherical; one mound is a larger ellipse, and two of the circular mounds overlap.

 Seip Earthworks

+Seip Mound, one of the largest Hopewell burial mounds ever excavated, within the Seip Earthworks complex.

 Seip Earthworks is a group of geometric earthworks located at 7078 U.S. Route 50 in Bainbridge.
 It consists of a large circle with a 494 m diameter, a smaller circle with a 289 m diameter, and a square with 329 m sides.
 The site is one of five complexes in the Chillicothe area that include the same geometric elements, suggesting that they were constructed according to shared plans.